1. Build Your Content Team

 7. Brainstorm Some Content Ideas:

-Building on your content strategy you’ve put together, brainstorm some content pieces.
+Building on the content strategy you’ve put together, brainstorm some content pieces.
 Some of the best content pieces our customers share are around:

-- Company culture-picture of employees work in the office, events outside of the office, employee features, etc.
+- Company culture - pictures of employees' work in the office, events outside of the office, employee features, etc.

 - Whitepapers and downloads from your website